 To get to Boracay island, travellers need to reach Aklan via these two major airports.
 Aklan has two major airports.
 One is located in Kalibo, the Kalibo international airport and the other one is Caticlan Airport (Godofredo P. Ramos Airport).

-If you are flying to Kalibo Airport it takes two hours to get to Caticlan Jetty Port where you will need to take the boat ride going to Boracay Island.
+If you travel to Kalibo Airport it takes two hours to get to Caticlan Jetty Port where you will need to take the boat ride going to Boracay Island.
 After you get out of the arrivals take a tricycle, the fare is about $2 (₱100) that will take you to the Kalibo Town Proper van terminal going to Caticlan Jetty Port.

 You will then be dropped off at the Caticlan Jetty Port.
 Proceed to the booths near the entrance and pay the Terminal Fee $2 (₱100), Environmental Fee $1.50 (₱75), and Ferry Fare $0.50 (₱25).
 The boat ride is about 15 to 20 minutes.